Inf1n1ty0/PositronWiki/Printers/Positron/Hardware/Extruder.md

 ![filament_path.png](/filament_path.png)
 - First loosen the M3x3 Set Screw so the Primary Gear can slide up and down.
 - Insert a piece of filament as shown in above photo.
-- Aligned the Primary Gear so the filament is centered and tighten down the M3x3 Set Screw.
+- Align the Primary Gear so the filament is centered and tighten down the M3x3 Set Screw.